Exhibition at ICA San Jose, 2024

 Folding Gardens, A Stained Memory

-Digital prints on silk organza, rods, and silk threads, each 10’x 24”.
+Digital prints on silk organza, rods, and silk threads, and the sound of a water fountain, each fabric 10’x 24”.
 Installation: 7.5 x 8 x 10 feet

 Medicinal Herbal Volvelle